hashicorp/terraform-provider-azurerm/website/docs/r/aml_file_system.html.markdown

 * `key_encryption_key` - (Optional) A `key_encryption_key` block as defined below.

-* `tags` - (Optional) A mapping of tags which should be assigned to the AML File System.
+* `tags` - (Optional) A mapping of tags which should be assigned to the Azure Machine Learning File System.

 ---